madsh0402/Forecasting-energy-consumption/Website content files/Forecasting/Data preperation/Remainder Data Preperation.md

 To better understand which impact the forecasting horizon (\\( h \\)) has on model performance, there was trained and tested for various OLS models across a spectrum of horizons, specifically at 1, 24, 48, 168, 720, 2160, and 4320 hours.

 <details>
-  <summary>Click to expand Python code for data preprocessing</summary>
+  <summary>Click to expand Python code for the following plot</summary>

   <pre style="background-color: #f7f7f7; border: 1px solid #ddd; padding: 10px; overflow-x: auto; border-radius: 5px; font-size: 14px;">
   <code class="language-python">